vala-lang/vala-docs/source/tutorials/main/02-00-basics/02-04-data-types.rst

 For more information, please report to `the complete overview of the string class <http://www.valadoc.org/glib-2.0/string.html>`_.

-A `sample program </guides/string-sample>`_ demonstrating string usage is also available.
+A :doc:`sample program </developer-guides/string-sample>` demonstrating string usage is also available.

 Arrays
 ------